RHIT-CSSE/csse332/Docs/syllabus.md

 * Posting questions, discussions, and answers to questions asked are best done on the course’s Piazza site.

-### Reading Assignments

-It would be to your benefit to do the reading assignments before they are covered in class so we can devote class time to discussing difficult ideas and algorithms.
-You are responsible for all the material in the assigned sections of the book, whether explicitly discussed in class or not.

 ### Deadlines and Late Policy

 The deadlines of all homeworks, labs, and project milestones are listed on on the [schedule](https://rhit-csse.github.io/csse332/schedule.html) page.

 In general, you should plan ahead and submit assignments on time.
-This course has no ’late day’ policy and late assignments are generally worth 0 points unless you have made special arrangements.
+This course has no ’late day’ policy and late assignments are generally worth 0 points unless you have made arrangements.

 However we understand that situations can arise.
 We handle all situations on a case-by-case basis.
 Here are some general guidelines:

+* The usual extension is 24 hours or for extreme circumstances 48 hours
 * We expect to be notified as soon as is feasible.
 If you are very ill, we understand that that might be slightly after the assignment due date.
 For other situations, it’s usually possible to notify us in advance.
-* The usual extension we will provide is 24 hours.
-Occasionally we may allow 48 hours.
-More than that is very unlikely.
 * We keep track of extensions per student and if you seem to be overusing the privilege we will stop allowing extensions.
 * If the reason you are late is because you are having trouble completing the assignment (e.g. a bug you can’t fix or just difficulty understanding) get help from an instructor.
 Don’t assume that more time will fix the problem; plan to get help.

+#### Special Arrangements

+If circumstances have caused you to miss/fail several assignments OR if your current situation in OS seems overwhelming, you should contact the professor right away.
+Sometimes it is possible to make up missed work for partial credit - these situations are always handled on a case-by-case basis.

+The best chance of success is when these problems are addressed quickly - but it never hurts to have a discussion, however unsalvageable the situation may feel.
+Please talk to your professor if you are having problems!

 ### Homework Assignments/Labs